josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

         :return:
         """
         if self.name:
-            db = self.db = self.ts.dbMatch("name", self.name)  # Find a specific package
+            db = self.db = self.ts.dbMatch("name", self.name)
         else:
-            db = self.db = self.ts.dbMatch()  # Or find them all
+            db = self.db = self.ts.dbMatch()
         count = 0
-        for package in __get__(self.sorted, db):  # Reference to a function to get a sorted or 'as-is' results if self.limit != self.UNLIMITED:
+        for package in __get__(self.sorted, db):
-                if count < self.limit:
+            if count >= self.limit:
+                break
+            yield package
             count += 1
-                else:
-                    break
-            yield package  # Return a value to the caller as soon as we get it

     def __exit__(self, exc_type, exc_val, exc_tb):
         self.ts.closeDB()

-    def count(self):
-        """
-        How many results were found
-        :return:
-        """
-        return self.db.count()
 ```

-Keeping the search logic in a separate module and classes will allow us to:
+A few things to notice:

-* Reuse this code on  just CLI application but also GUI, REST services
+* We can reuse this search logic not just on our CLI application but also on future GUI, REST services because functionality lives on a well defined unit (data + actions)
-* Test it automatically with [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), allowing us to find code issues automatically.
+* Did you saw how I 'hinted' the interpreter about the types of the arguments in the constructor (like limit: int is an integer)?
+This helps IDE like Pycharm a lot, so they can provide auto-completion for you and your users.
+Python doesn't require it but ***it is as good practice***.
+* Some times is good to provide default values to your parameters.
+That can make your class easier to use if the developer decides not to override the defaults (makes your argument 'optional').
+* It is also a good practice to document your methods, even briefly.
+IDE can show you this detail when you are using the methods,

 Will cover unit testing next.